kicaj29/docker/README.md

 ```
 # mounting Windows file system in Linux container

-In purpose of this example let`s create tar file that later will be accessed from Linux container - this command should be executed when Windows containers are used:
+In purpose of this example let`s create tar file that later will be accessed from Linux container. ```tar``` command does not exist on Windows so we will mount folder with the tar file on linux container to execute ```tar``` command there.

+This command should be executed when Windows containers are used.
+After executing this command switch to linux containers.

 ```
-D:\temp>docker save microsoft/iis:nanoserver -o iis.tar
+D:\dockershare>docker save microsoft/iis:nanoserver -o iis.tar
 ```
 >NOTE: to run ```docker save``` we have to first download the image using ```docker pull``` command, more [here](https://stackoverflow.com/questions/51309615/docker-save-without-docker-pull).